David Fox (swimmer)

+Early life and college

 Fox attended Jesse O. Sanderson High School in Raleigh, North Carolina.
 He swam at North Carolina State University in Raleigh, where he won seven Atlantic Coast Conference championships in individual events and one NCAA national championship.
 He also won eight Atlantic Coast Conference titles in relay events.
 As an undergraduate at NCSU, he was mentored by North Carolina State swimming Coach Don Easterling who led the team from 1971 to 1995.

 Later, after receiving his master's degree at the University of North Carolina in Chapel Hill, he swam under the direction of North Carolina Head Coach Frank Comfort.
 At UNC, he also served as an Assistant Coach under Head Coach Comfort.

 International competition

 In international competition, Fox captured gold medals in the 4x100 free at Pan Pacific Championships in both 1993 and 1995.
 He took another gold at the 1993 Universiade in the 4x100 free, and another medley relay gold at the Universiade.
 At the 1993 World Championships he competed successfully for a silver medal in the 4x100 free.
 Individually at the 1993 Universiade, he also won the 50 and 100 freestyles.
 He won a 50 freestyle silver at the Pan Pacific Championships in 1995 and later took a bronze in the 50 freestyle event at the Pan Pacific Championships in 1997.

+Fox won a gold medal at the 1996 Summer Olympics, by competing in the preliminary heats for the United States in the 4×100 meter freestyle relay, an event the United States won in the final.

-Later settling with his family in Atlanta, Georgia after competing in the 1996 Atlanta Olympics, he served in a position with Goldman Sachs as a managing director.
+He later settled with his family in Atlanta, Georgia, after competing in the 1996 Olympics, he served in a position with Goldman Sachs as a managing director.

 Honors

-As a Raleigh, North Carolina native who attended North Carolina State near his hometown, he was inducted into the North Carolina Sports Hall of Fame on May 6, 2016.
+As a Raleigh, North Carolina, native who also attended North Carolina State University, he was inducted into the North Carolina Sports Hall of Fame on May 6, 2016.